wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-your-business-with-microsoft-365/includes/2-organizational-productivity.md

 Workplace Analytics and MyAnalytics uses data gathered from your organizations day-to-day activities to identify collaboration patterns that impact productivity, workforce effectiveness, and employee engagement.

-Workspace Analytics will supply you with AI based insights that create actionable behaviors you can apply to the way your organization behaves and reacts to change.
+Workplace Analytics will supply you with AI based insights that create actionable behaviors you can apply to the way your organization behaves and reacts to change.

-## Benefits of using Workspace Analytics
+## Benefits of using Workplace Analytics

-Using Workspace Analytics in your organization can provide you with:
+Using Workplace Analytics in your organization can provide you with:

 - Address wasteful collaboration and meeting cultures.
 - Enhance process efficiency and effectiveness